 Here is a link to downloadable reports, brochures, flyers, and other documents.

 Want more information about our service area, about Sumbawa & Indonesia?
 Check this link.

-Director John Monterisi says,"Your support and contributions will enable us to meet our goals and improve conditions.
+Director John Monterisi says, "Your support will enable us to meet our goals and improve conditions.
 We are truly grateful for your generosity!"